 You’ll eventually notice the calm after the storm as your child’s tears begin to die down.
 Don’t jump in too quickly just yet—provide plenty of time for him to quiet down and “make the first move.”

 Once he’s calm and listening, acknowledge how he feels, and why.
 “It doesn’t feel good when I tell you what not to do, does it?” you can tell him as you hold him in an embrace.
 “You can be sad with me.”
 Let him vent—don’t punish him for the emotions he feels, even if the experience is unpleasant for you.

 8. Express empathy, talk and teach

 Express empathy by honoring the impulse (“Looks like you were trying to see what would happen if you pulled the cord”).
 Describe the emotions he feels (“Seems like you got mad when we told you to stop”).
 Simply holding him and chatting can be all that he needs for now.

 Only when he’s able to think logically will you be able to actually tell what to do (“We don’t pull the cord because it’s dangerous.
 Let’s find something else you can pull”).

 Free download: Want to print the infographic?
 Download the printable PDF right here:

 The importance of staying calm

 Tantrums can trigger an anger you’ve never felt before.
 This is why it’s even more important to stay calm.
 The more agitated we are, the worse our kids spiral down.
 It’s so easy to react and respond with anger at your child when he’s driving your nuts, but you need to hold your ground and remain steady.

 Tantrums scare our kids.
 If they can unnerve you, if their own parents can’t help them through their toddler temper tantrums, then who will?

 Besides, staying calm is more effective than yelling.
-Think about the last time you yelled versus when you stayed calm.
-No matter how difficult controlling your anger can be, your child’s tantrum probably ended a whole lot faster than when you yelled.
+Think about the last time you yelled at your toddler versus when you stayed calm.
+No matter how difficult controlling your anger can be, his tantrum probably ended a whole lot faster than when you yelled.